qifanz/ctw-traffic-signs/README.md

 You can also adapt the augmentation.py (originally created to augment the ctw dataset by me) script to augment the dataset.
 In order to train faster, this step is not applied.
 Besides, several kinds of augmentation are integrated in Darknet implementation.
 (See cfg file: angle, saturation, exposure, hue)

-You should also create files needed by Darknet (.cfg, .data, .names and).
+You should also create files needed by Darknet (.cfg, .data, .names).
 More detail can be found on Darknet's repository.
 The version used in project is in /data.